movementbuff/offthegridgame/README.md

 - First, on the right side of this page, right-click "Movementbuff's Competitive Config" underneath "Releases" and select 'Open in New Tab'
   Alternatively, open this link in a new tab:  https://github.com/movementbuff/offthegridgame/releases

-- In that tab, Right-Click and select "Open in new tab" for the two files "GzGameUserSettings.json" and "Help.txt".
+- In that tab, Right-Click and select "Open in new tab" for the file "Help.txt".
 To download the remaining config files, you will need to open "DeviceProfiles.ini", Engine.ini" , and "GameUserSettings.ini" in a new tab, then goto the top right of your browser and select Downloads where you should see three instances of
   "Unverified Download Blocked".
 You will need to left-click each one and select "Download Unverified File".
 Ensure you do this for **"Engine.ini"** , **"DeviceProfiles.ini"** and **"GameUserSettings.ini"** .